International Undergraduate Admissions

 • Freshman Applicants:

-• November 15 - Early Action Application Deadline and Scholarship Consideration.
+• November 15 - Deadline for Early Action Application, Honors College, and Merit-Based Scholarship.

 • Transfer and Second Bachelor Applicants:

-• March 1 - Early Application Deadline and Scholarship Deadline.
+• March 1 - Deadline for Early Application and Scholarship.

 Applicants who are accepted for admission will receive the Certificate of Eligibility (Form I-20).
 This document is used to apply for a student (F-1) visa at a U.S. Embassy or consulate overseas.
 It is also used for transferring from one institution in the United States to another.
 F-1 students are required to enroll each term as full-time degree candidates and take a minimum of 12 U.S. semester-hour units.